ValvePython/steam/docs/intro.rst

 * :doc:`WebAPI <api/steam.webapi>` - simple API for Steam's Web API with automatic population of interfaces
 * :doc:`WebAuth <api/steam.webauth>` - authentication for access to ``store.steampowered.com`` and ``steamcommunity.com``

-Checkout the :doc:`user_guide` for examples, or the :doc:`api/index` for details.
+Checkout the :doc:`user_guide` for examples, or the :doc:`api/steam` for details.

 For questions, issues, or general curiosity, visit the repo at `https://github.com/ValvePython/steam <https://github.com/ValvePython/steam>`_.

 Quick install
 =============

-For details on require system packages, see :doc:`install`.
+For system specific details, see :doc:`install`.

 Install latest version from PYPI::